 There are no labeling requirements for biotech foods in Argentina.
 Argentina does not have a national regulatory labeling system for biotech foods, and none is likely in the near term.
-Most Argentine legislators believe that the national interest is not served by mandatory labeling legislation.

 Nutritional Labeling

 A nutritional fact panel is required in Argentina for imported and domestic food products.
 Joint Resolution 40/2004-SPRRS and 298/2004-SAGPyA (Article 235 Fifth of CAA) regulates nutrient content claims according to the following term equivalence: